-- 1. If you so desire you may delete the words "Chairman of the meeting" and insert the name of your own choice of proxy, who need not be a member of the Company.
+- not be a member of the Company.
 Please initial such alteration. - 2.
 The Form of Proxy must be lodged at the Company's Registrars, Link Asset Services, not less than 48 hours (excluding non-working days) before the time fixed for the meeting.
 In default the proxy cannot be treated as valid. - 3.
 Alternatively, in the case of CREST members, voting may be effected by using the CREST electronic proxy appointment service.
 CREST members who wish to utilise the CREST service may do so by following the procedures described in the CREST Manual.
 CREST Personal Members or other CREST sponsored members, and those CREST members who have appointed a voting service provider, should refer to their CREST sponsor or voting service provider, who will be able to take the appropriate action on their behalf.
 In order for a proxy appointment made by means of CREST to be valid, the appropriate CREST message must be transmitted so as to be received by the Company's agent, Link Asset Services (whose CREST ID is RA10) by the specified latest time for receipt of proxy appointments.
 For this purpose, the time of receipt will be taken to be the time (as determined by the timestamp applied to the message by the CREST Applications Host) from which the Company's agent is able to retrieve the message by enquiry to CREST in the manner prescribed. - 4.
 A corporation must execute the proxy under its common seal or under the hand of an officer or attorney duly authorised. - 5.
 If this Form of Proxy is executed under a power of attorney or other authority, such power of attorney or other authority or a notarially certified copy thereof must be lodged with the Registrars with the Form of Proxy. - 6.
 In the case of joint holders the vote of the senior shall be accepted to the exclusion of the other joint holders, seniority being determined by the order in which the names stand in the register in respect of the joint holding.

-Your completed and signed Form of Proxy should be posted, in the enclosed reply paid envelope, to the Company's Registrars, Link Asset Services, PXS, The Registry, 34 Beckenham Road, Beckenham, Kent, BR3 4TU, so as to arrive before 12 noon on 12 April 2019.
+Your completed and signed Form of Proxy should be posted, in the enclosed reply paid envelope, to the Company's Registrars, Link Asset Services, PXS, The Registry, 34 Beckenham Road, Beckenham, Kent, BR3 4TU, so as to arrive before 12 noon on 17 April 2020.